top of page

 4. Social Connection and Belonging

-Midlife can sometimes lead to feelings of isolation, especially if children have left home or if career changes have altered your social circle.
-I am feeling this deeply these days after leaving my job at Ramsey Solutions and sending my third child off to college.
+Midlife can sometimes lead to isolation, especially if children have left home or career changes have altered your social circle.
+I feel this deeply these days after leaving my job at Ramsey Solutions and sending my third child off to college.
 Maintaining and cultivating friendships ensures you continue to feel connected and valued.
-A strong social network fosters a sense of belonging, which is vital for mental health and overall life satisfaction.
+A strong social network fosters a sense of belonging, vital for mental health and overall life satisfaction.
 Friendships offer a sense of community and remind us that we are not alone in our experiences.

 5. Personal Growth and Learning